dneprojects/Habitron_SmartHub/README.md

 ## About

-SmartHub performs as gateway between network clients, such as home assistant, and the serial interface of the Habitron router.
+Smart Hub performs as gateway between network clients, such as home assistant, and the serial interface of the Habitron router.
-SmartHub also provides a web based configurator to setup names, settings, and automations of connected Habitron modules.
+Smart Hub also provides a web based configurator to setup names, settings, and automations of connected Habitron modules.